 back to top

-Dr. Sharon Habermann, Ph.D., is a psychologist with Alberta Health Services (AHS) Calgary Zone.
+Dr. Sharon Pham, Ph.D., is a psychologist with Alberta Health Services (AHS) Calgary Zone.
 She currently practices at the Chronic Pain Centre, where she works closely with an interdisciplinary team of physicians, physiotherapists, and other healthcare professionals in the treatment of individuals with a variety of chronic pain disorders, particularly chronic daily headaches.
-Dr. Habermann is a member of the AHS (Calgary Zone) Psychology Professional Practice Committee, representing over 100 psychologists employed in the Calgary Zone.
-For the past 5 years, Dr. Habermann is an assistant professor of counseling psychology at Providence Theological Seminary.
+Dr. Pham is a member of the AHS (Calgary Zone) Psychology Professional Practice Committee, representing over 100 psychologists employed in the Calgary Zone.
+For the past 5 years, Dr. Pham is an assistant professor of counseling psychology at Providence Theological Seminary.
 In the past, she has been a board member of the Pain Society of Alberta.
-Her professional interests include psychological therapies for chronic pain, the role of spirituality in pain coping, the association between post traumatic stress and chronic pain, and the integration of psychology and theology.
+Her professional interests include psychological therapies for chronic pain, the role of spirituality in pain coping, the association between post-traumatic stress and chronic pain, and the integration of psychology and theology.

 Back to top

-Richard Alarie, M.A., R. Psych., is a psychologist with the Alberta Health Services and in private practice.
-Much of his work experience has been in the area of mental health assessment and intervention, both in hospital and community settings.
-He has worked in the field of adult and geriatric mental health for the past 14 years in a variety of roles, including acting as a mental health clinician, program facilitator and project coordinator.
-He has been involved in the development of community-based programs such as Assertive Community Treatment and the Community Extension Team.
-He also has been involved in facilitating general operations of a clinic-based mental health center.
-Mr. Alarie has significant experience in conducting psychological assessment in the areas of personality and cognitive functioning.
-Current interests include collaborative care models, improving access to mental health services and an expanding practice in psychological and vocational assessment.
+Richard Alarie, M.A., R. Psych., is a psychologist who has worked with Alberta Health Services and in private practice for the past 18 years.
+Much of his clinical work experience is in the area of specialized mental health assessment and intervention in community clinic settings.
+He has worked in the field of adult and geriatric mental health in a variety of roles, including as a therapist, supervisor, and manager.
+An area of interest is the development of innovative community-based interventions to treat complex mental health populations, such as Assertive Community Treatment and Community Extension Team.

 Back to top

-Dr. Westcott is a registered psychologist who has provided assessment and treatment services to adults living with attention deficit, learning disability, autism-spectrum disorder, brain injury, physical disability, and a wide range of mental health challenges in hospital, community-based, post-secondary, and private practice settings.
-She joined Mandel and Associates in 2009.
+Dr. Mary Westcott, Ph.D., is a registered psychologist who has provided assessment and treatment services to adults living with attention deficit hyperactivity disorder, learning disability, autism spectrum disorder, acquired brain injury, physical disability, chronic pain, complex medical conditions, and a range of mental health challenges.
+She joined Mandel and Associates in 2009 where she conducts psychoeducational, psychological, vocational, cognitive, and disability assessments for government organizations and private practice clients.
 She is expert in learning and psychoeducational evaluations which analyze people's ability to pursue post-secondary education, and identify any accommodations which may be necessary to maximize their potential for success.
 Dr. Westcott combines history, assessment data, and observation within the context of each client's unique life experiences, abilities, and goals to formulate meaningful recommendations.
-She has presented at national conferences, published research in peer-reviewed journals, been invited to speak with various provincial professional organizations, and taught graduate-level courses in psychological assessment.
+In addition to her assessment work, Dr. Westcott counsels individuals who are adjusting to the emotional and physical aftermath of motor vehicle accidents, workplace-related accidents, and other types of trauma or disabling conditions.

 Neil Hehr has been working with technology and persons with disabilities for over 21 years, and has been conducting Information Technology and Assistive Technology assessments at Mandel & Associates for over 3 years.
 Neil also provides technological support at Calgary Quest School as an Information / Assistive Technologist.
 For 5 years, he worked on a federally funded project called IT for Inclusion through the Developmental Disability Resource Centre of Calgary, which also involved working with people with disabilities in Calgary and performing assistive technology assessments.
 He received an Electronic Engineering Diploma in 1992, owned his own computer store for several years, as well as built computers and provided IT support for many agencies over the last 20 years.